Taming The Tongue Sermon Illustration

 Accountable for every careless word – When we are with our friends and our family, or by ourselves, we can often not care about who is listening to our tongue, whether we’re murmuring, complaining, gossiping, slandering, or speaking lustfully about somebody, God ultimately hears every single word that we say.
 While we are young, we may not think about that, but there will come a day of judgment where everything that we say and do will come into account.
 This is what the last chapter of Ecclesiastes teaches us.
 Everything that we do will come into account.
 One thing we have to know is the energy that we have should not be spent on mindless chattering, but the energy that we have should be used on edifying people around us, sharing the love of God, and advancing his kingdom.

 Evidence against you – Our words towards heaven will ultimately be used as evidence.
 If you don’t have Jesus as your covering, when you meet God, then he will judge us by all of our works.
 If you could imagine every single word that we’re saying is being written down in a book of works in heaven, and when we come to meet God, every single deed and word will be inside of that book, and he’ll judge it, whether it’s a hundred percent righteous or not.
-The judgment of God is a hundred percent righteous because God is the only one that is a hundred percent righteous and holy.
+The judgment of God is a hundred percent righteous because God is the only one who is a hundred percent righteous and holy.
 Meaning that no matter how many good deeds we do, there will always be some type of unrighteousness in it because all of us fall short of the glory of God.
 All of us are unrighteous.

-However, once Jesus is our covering on judgment day and we live in the salvation of the Lord, then our works and our deeds are taken away from the book of works., and we’re judged by the book of life, which is the book of life is basically being judged by God.
+However, once Jesus is our covering on judgment day and we live in the salvation of the Lord, then our works and our deeds are taken away from the Book of works., and we’re judged by the Book of life, which is the book of life is basically being judged by God.
 At this point, everything that we do that is sinful will be burned away and we won’t have any reward for it.
 However, if we live in such a way that we speak with pleasing the Lord in our hearts and with our words and our actions, then we are rewarded and that’s evidence for God’s rewards in our life.

-Innocent or guilty – Our words are so powerful that when we stand before the heavenly courts before God, then he will either judge us innocently or charge us as guilty.
+Innocent or guilty – Our words are so powerful that when we stand before the heavenly courts before God, he will either judge us innocently or charge us as guilty.
 The enemy is always trying to accuse us of a case of why we should be condemned to hell and the word is one of the places that he stands against it.
-Think about all the times where we have a decision in a conversation to say something bad about somebody else or to say something edifying.
+Think about all the times when we have a decision in a conversation to say something bad about somebody else or to say something edifying.
 In that small place of temptation that’s where we will either be judged innocent or guilty.
 We need to have such a high standard with our words because that will allow us to repent and convict us to speak with authority and conviction to everyone around us.

-Proverbs 6:2 (NLT) if you have trapped yourself by your agreement and are caught by what you said—
+Proverbs 6:2 (NLT) if you have trapped yourself by your agreement and are caught by what you said

 Trapped yourself – The ancient illustration of death is often a predator and prey.
 We are the prey, and Satan is the predator.
 One of the ways that he snares us is by the words that we say.
-Meaning that another illustration of our words is that they’re actually traps that are laid before us.
+This means that another illustration of our words is that they’re actually traps that are laid before us.
 The enemy is trying to put traps with our words so that later on, they will catch us.

 How many times have we said something hurtful towards somebody and later on, we ended up regretting it?
 How many fights were caused in our family because we decided to not speak with grace on our lips, but instead we spoke with hatred?
 How many wars in the world are continuing now because forgiveness isn’t on the tip of our lips, but vengeance is?
 These are the traps that the enemy lays before us.